Lunar Eclipse in Cancer: Doing Your Duty Doesn’t Have To Mean Destroying Yourself

 Remember, not every eclipse touches everyone, but when it does, it’s usually noticeable.
-A solar eclipse is likely to be marked by an external, real-world event (unlike a lunar eclipse, which is likely to bring up strong emotions and to be experienced as a subjective event).
+A lunar eclipse is likely to bring up strong emotions and to be experienced as a subjective event (unlike a solar eclipse, which is likely to be marked by an external, real-world event).
 You may notice events happening anytime within the week surrounding the eclipse (up to a few days before or after).

 For more about this month’s New and Full Moons, along with other sky events, see our January Forecast.

-Find out more about solar and lunar eclipses of 2020 here.
+Find out more about current solar and lunar eclipses here.